 - Total Time: 40 minutes

-- 1 cup stone-ground grits (preferably yellow for a richer texture)
+- 1 cup stone-ground grits (yellow for richer color)

 - 1 cup whole milk